We see them everyday — in the mail, at work or school, on community bulletin boards, in store windows. Flyers.

 22. Get Artsy

-Including design elements inspired by traditional art mediums — whether paint splatters, watercolor splashes, ink drawings, or something else (real or digital) — can give your flyer an extra-creative looks that feels custom-made.
+Including design elements inspired by traditional art mediums — whether paint splatters, watercolor splashes, ink drawings, or something else (real or digital) — can give your flyer design an extra-creative look that feels custom-made.
 This colorful example from Dussk Design layers different textures from the same color family in a way that feels spontaneous and energetic.